 In September 2007, Tony and Ann opened The Bridgewater Bistro on the Astoria riverfront just below the bridge to Washington.
 They continue to focus on taking great care of their guests and promoting and serving local and regional foods and wines.

 Pastry chef, special events co-ordinator and co-owner of the Shoalwater Restaurant in Seaview , Wa. for 27 years with her husband Tony, Ann took over those same responsibilities at The Bridgewater when she and Tony opened it in 2007.
-She delights in brainstorming about recipes and the availablitly of new products with the chefs and pastry chefs and still spends as much time as possible in the kitchen, though the arrival of triplet grandbabies in May of 2015 has pulled her away from her time in the bakery this past year.
+She delights in brainstorming about recipes and the availablitly of new products with the chefs and pastry chefs and still spends as much time as possible in the kitchen, though the arrival of triplet grandbabies in May of 2015 has pulled her away from her time in the bakery.

 After taking the Portland and Seattle locavore dining scenes by storm as chef at such cutting edge restaurants as Genoa, Carlyle, Fenouil, How to Cook a Wolf and his own pop-up restaurant Daphne, Jake has relocated to Astoria.
 He brings a life-long passion for locally sourced, organic/natural meats, fish and vegetables to The Bridgewater–a great fit for us as we continue to expand our network of local foragers, farmers and fisherman.